liuqh16/LAG/README.md

 ```
 This will generate a `*.acmi` file.
 We can use [**TacView**](https://www.tacview.net/), a universal flight analysis tool, to open the file and watch the render videos.

-## Rendering Modes for Visualization In Training
+## Rval Render Modes for Visualization In Training

 We now support two rendering modes for visualizing agent training: